 In my experience, Singaporeans facing issues problems in their dating life that spend years single won’t make the effort to step out of their comfort zone.
 They’d complain all day but never put in any time or effort in this area of their life.
 They also end up with prostitutes, Thai discos, dating agencies or online dating applications.
 You have a choice here, you can visit Geylang, maybe Sammyboy forum, go to Thai Discos and blow $50 to ‘Tiao Hua’, meet a random somebody through a dating agency, matching making agency, swipe right and hope someone swipes you back on dating apps.

-You can take control of your dating life in your hand through building social skillsets and it’ll that’ll also help in all other areas of your life.
+You can take control of your dating life in your hand through building social skillsets (example: approaching a girl in Singapore) and it’ll also help in all other areas of your life.

 When I started off, I’ll be honest with you, for a period of time, I obsessed on a single goal: to attract women.
 That single pursuit slowly morphed to entrepreneurship, personal growth through travel and leading a more varied life at large.
-I also developed an interest in subjects such as self-awareness, psychology and emotional fulfilment.
+I also developed an interest in subjects such as self-awareness, psychology, and emotional fulfillment.

 Now, can dating agencies or matchmaking services work for you?
 Personally, I think signing up for a dating agency is a form of courage as well.
 You’re still putting yourself out there on the dating market again.
 That takes courage.
 This can be helpful for the recently divorced or heartbroken.
 It takes a form of humility and courage to sign up for a matchmaking service.
 You’re essentially saying: look I’m willing to get help from someone else.
 If lady luck is also on your side, who knows?
 You might meet someone amazing.